 A Confessional Church

 Christ Redeemer is a confessional church.
 Whether it's written down or not, every church has a set of doctrines and convinctions that undergirds the life and ministry of the congregation.
-CRPC subscribes to the historic Westminster Standards (The Westminster Confession of Faith, Westminster Larger Catechism, and Westminster Shorter Catechism).
-We believe these standards contain carefully written summaries of the teachings of Scripture.
+CRPC subscribes to the Westminster Confession of Faith, because we believe this historic confession contains a very accurate and helpful summary of the teachings of Scripture.
 Acceptance of every confessional distinctive is not required for membership at Christ Redeemer.
-One may be a participating member of Christ Redeemer by affirming the historically orthodox and evangelical distinctives that salvation is accomplished by grace alone through faith alone because of Christ’s work alone.
-However, the officers of CRPC must subscribe to the system of doctrine taught in these standards.
+One may become a member of Christ Redeemer simply by affirming the historically orthodox and evangelical distinctives that salvation is accomplished by grace alone through faith alone because of Christ’s work alone.
+However, the officers of CRPC must subscribe to the system of doctrine taught in the Confession.
 The Westminster Standards contain a theology that may be defined as catholic, evangelical, and reformed.

 Christ Redeemer’s theology is catholic (literally, "according to the whole") in that we affirm the doctrines of historic Christian orthodoxy such as those defined by the Apostles Creed, the Nicene Creed, the Athanasian Creed, and the Symbol of Chalcedon.
 These catholic doctrines include such affirmations as the Trinity, the eternal deity of Christ, the full humanity of Christ, and other doctrines that are core beliefs to historic Christianity.